 Program Name: Catholic Theology (Distance Learning, DL)

-Program Duration: 2-3 years part time
+Program duration: 2-3 years part time

-Hosted by: Durham University
+Host: Durham University

 Location: Online